Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 ### Configuring Army Presets

-The bot only uses an army preset that matches the following three criteria:
+The bot only uses an army preset if it matches the following three criteria:

 + The preset name contains the string 'farm'.
 + The preset is enabled for the currently selected village.